nanocosmos/docs/docs/cloud/analytics.md

 #### Usage switch

-Switch all metrics in Home between data traffic and playtime
+Switch all metrics in Home between data traffic and playtime.

+#### Usage Playout/Ingest Overview

+The total traffic of playout and ingest data for the selected time period in comparison.

-#### Zoom in for more insight
+> **Zoom in for more insight**:

-By clicking on a bar in one of the metrics 'Usage Playout/Ingest', 'Usage Playout' and 'Usage Ingest' an overlay window is being opened.
+> By clicking on a bar in one of the metrics **'Usage Playout/Ingest'**, **'Usage Playout'** and **'Usage Ingest'** an overlay window is being opened.
-There you can gain more insight about that specific bar by doing your own research.
+> There you can gain more insight about that specific bar by doing your own research.
 The table shows the TOP 10 (highest) usage for your selected search parameters.
-You can set two parameters:
+> You can set two parameters:

 - vertical bar (blue): choose a data feature you are interested in (e.g. streamname)
 - horizontal bar (orange): choose Playout/Ingest or a specific transfer protocol you are interested in (e.g. H5Live)

 ![Screenshot](/img/cloud/analytics/analytics-zoom.png)

-#### Data sent/received

-The total traffic per day/hour/minute (depending on the selected time range) for your organization.
+#### Maximum concurrent H5Live viewers

+The concurrent viewer count over all streams (dependent on the filter options) for a point in time.

 #### Month to Date

 The total traffic per month.
 Can be used to compare the current month with the previous month.

+1. row: shows the total usage that occurred in the previous month
+2. row: shows the usage that occurred from the beginning of the previous month until the current moment (day and time) one month ago
+3. row: shows the usage that occurred from the beginning of the current month until the current moment (day and time)

+> **Note**, comparing the second and third row can help to find a performance trend for the current month.

 #### Usage Playout